Turkey submits bill to boost Kurdish peace process

 Erdogan has invested significant political capital in peace efforts, boosting cultural and language rights for Kurds at the risk of alienating some of his grassroots support.

-Atalay said the bill would allow the cabinet, rather than individual state institutions, to take measures related to the talks, enabling it to speed up the process.
+Atalay said the bill would authorise the cabinet, rather than individual state institutions, to take measures related to the talks, enabling it to speed up the process.

 Parliament, where Erdogan's AK Party has a large majority, is expected to pass the law before its recess on July 25.